SAGERSTRÖM LAB

 :GFP transgenic zebrafish.

-I joined Ph.D. program and started working on my project that focused on the role of peroxisome-related genes during zebrafish development.
+I joined my Ph.D. program and started working on my project that focused on the role of peroxisome-related genes during zebrafish development.
 During this time, I generated several alleles of zebrafish mutants and transgenic zebrafish related to peroxisome biology.

 EMAIL YONG-IL